MSF-UK/HHOT-Handbook/README.md

 1. First open the HHOT dashboard: [HHOT Dashboard](HHOT%20Dashboard.xlsb)

+If you are unable to see all tabs, please hit the icon with '...' in it at the bottom of the page, this will expand the tabs.

 **RED TABS**: Data collected from the ODK form goes in these tabs.
 These tabs are called **‘Hand Hygiene Observation tool’** and **‘OBSERVATION_REPEAT’**.
 How to fill them with your data explained below.

 **GREY TABS**: These are calculation tabs of which there are two.
 * data_manipulated: **DO NOT EDIT THIS PAGE** this is for calculations; it may provide a useful reference but please do not edit it as this will affect the tool.
 * lists: this page will need to be edited if you have changed the category/department/facility/ward names from the ODK form.
 How to do this is explained below.
+Please remember to ammend the first row titled 'CATEGORY' so it matches categories ammended at the survay editing phase.
 * tables: this will generate once you have inputted criteria into the **‘analytics’**, please **DO NOT EDIT THIS PAGE**

 **GREEN TAB**: This is the tab where the dashboard analytics will be displayed based on user criteria.
 How to use this is explained in Phase 7.